simeononsecurity/simeononsecurity.ch/content/articles/understanding-tactics-used-by-phising-scammers/index.en.md

 ### Exercise Caution with Emails and Messages

 Exercise caution when receiving emails or messages, especially those that request personal information or prompt urgent action.
 Pay attention to details such as email addresses, grammar and spelling errors, or generic greetings that may indicate a phishing attempt.
 Be wary of unexpected attachments or links, even if they appear to come from trusted sources.
-When in doubt, **do not click on any suspicious links or download attachments**.
+When in doubt, **don't click on any suspicious links or download attachments**.
 Instead, **contact the sender directly using a verified phone number or email address** to verify the authenticity of the message.

 ### [Strengthen Passwords and Enable Two-Factor Authentication](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/)